 DataFrameNo (Row)Catalyst optimizationSQL-style processing

-DatasetYes (case class)Catalyst optimizationType safety + optimization
+DatasetYes (case class — Scala’s data class, similar to Java’s Record)Catalyst optimizationType safety + optimization

 In most cases, use DataFrame, and choose Dataset when compile-time type checking is needed.